-BENGALURU: Karnataka, which is grappling with a garbage glut, has mooted 3R Environmental Parks for the 219 urban local bodies, including Bruhat Bengaluru Mahanagara Palike (BBMP).
+BENGALURU: Karnataka, which grapples with a garbage glut, has mooted 3R Environmental Parks for the 219 urban local bodies, including Bruhat Bengaluru Mahanagara Palike (BBMP).

-Based on the three principles of reducing, reuse and recycle, these 3R Environmental Parks will be developed and operated on the lines of the software parks that dot Bengaluru and other parts of the state.
-An order to this effect was issued last week by the department of forest, environment, and ecology and the government is expected to make a formal announcement soon.
+Based on the three principles of reducing, reuse, and recycle, these 3R Environmental Parks will be developed and operated on the lines of the software parks that dot Bengaluru and other parts of the state.
+This effect was issued last week by the forest, environment, and ecology department, and the government is expected to make a formal announcement soon.

-In fact, the urban local bodies are already finding it difficult to handle garbage because of insufficient infrastructure and obsolete technology .
+In fact, the urban local bodies are already finding it difficult to handle garbage because of insufficient infrastructure and obsolete technology.
 “Moreover, resistance has been mounting from locals against setting up of solid waste processing units in their areas.
-It was in this backdrop that the 3R parks were mooted; these will house all private and public waste processing units with all environmental safeguards in place.
+Against this backdrop, the 3R parks were mooted; these will house all private and public waste processing units with all environmental safeguards.
 These parks will be in tune with the Solid Waste Management Rules 2011, notified by the Centre,” the officer added.

 These parks will be developed by the Karnataka Urban Infrastructure Development and Finance Corporation (KUIDFC) and maintained by Karnataka Industrial Areas Development Board (KIADB).
 Wherever government land isn’t available, the authorities are entitled to acquire private land for these projects.
 The government will extend financial concessions to waste processing units as per the Swachh Bharat Mission.
 This apart, 4(g) exemption under the Karnataka Transparency in Public Procurement (KTTP) Act 1999 will be given to waste-to-energy units with handling the capacity of 100 tons per day and established under a PPP model.